earthtoabder/Ky-ko-Productivity-Inspirational-Quotes./README.md

 # Kyūko: Productivity & Inspirational Quotes.
 An aesthetic and unique chrome extension tab with inspirational quotes that replaces the default chrome tab.

- - Here's the link to the bot account : https://chrome.google.com/webstore/detail/ky%C5%ABko-productivity-inspir/jhmbgbaiaednmcfhgjchbcnlnbbldoal
+ - Here's the link to the chrome extension : https://chrome.google.com/webstore/detail/ky%C5%ABko-productivity-inspir/jhmbgbaiaednmcfhgjchbcnlnbbldoal

 - And Here's my Twitter account if you need me for anything :